 County of Brant and the regional municipalities of Haldimand-Norfolk, Halton, Hamilton-Wentworth, and Niagara (2 positions):

 Thank you to all the candidates who ran in the election.

 Council members are elected to protect and serve the public interest.
-When considering running for Council, you should bear in mind the tenets of self-regulation, and the College’s commitment to acting first and foremost in the interest of the public.
+When elected to Council, Council members must bear in mind the tenets of self-regulation, and the College’s commitment to acting first and foremost in the interest of the public.

 The Council is the governing body of the College.
 The Regulated Health Professions Act stipulates that it consist of at least 32 and no more than 34 members.
 Council is composed of 16 elected physicians, three academic physician representatives and 13-15 members of the public who are appointed by government.